johnsc1/ccal-web/README.md

 #### Project Endings

-In accordance with recommendations on project endings, the tutorial website will remain in HTML/CSS, and future additions for interactivity should use plain Javascript instead of Javascript packages.
+In accordance with recommendations on in [The Endings Project](https://endings.uvic.ca/), the tutorial website will remain in HTML/CSS, and future additions for interactivity should use plain Javascript instead of Javascript packages.
 This will support the digital preservation of the website, even if it is no longer maintained after a certain point.